 At this point, maybe 11 bushels in, maybe more, hard to say, I think probably more, yeah, it seems definitely like more than 11, more like 15 or possibly 90, I am ready to be a little more cavalier.
 I am generous with apples (bless the hungry soccer teams!) and eager to find uses for apple by-products.

 I once called my dad at work and he begged leave to call me later—“I am up to my ass in alligators at the moment,” he said, which was a compelling image.
-Early testers tell me that even if you are not to up to your elbows in applesauce, this is a good use of your time.
+Early testers tell me that even if you are not to up to your elbows in applesauce, this recipe below is a good use of your time.
 If time is at a premium, you could, of course, start with applesauce brought into existence by a person other than yourself.
-Or, if you find you are running low on apples or applesauce, you could swing by here.
+Or, if you want to make it but find you are running low on apples or applesauce, you could swing by here.
 Just be patient after you knock.
 I may be slow getting to the door.

 Apple Barbecue Sauce